Oneflow-Inc/oneflow/README.md

     git submodule update --init --recursive
     ```

-    or you can also clone the repo with `--recursive` flag to clone third_party submodules together
+    Or you could also clone the repo with `--recursive` flag to clone third_party submodules together

     ```
     git clone https://github.com/Oneflow-Inc/oneflow --recursive